fenago/ml-scikit-keras-tensorflow/labs/preface.md

 ===============

-Never in my wildest dreams did I imagine that the first edition of this book would get such a large audience.
+Never in my wildest dreams did I imagine that the first edition of this course would get such a large audience.
 I received so many messages from readers, many asking questions, some kindly pointing out errata, and most sending me encouraging words.
 I cannot express how grateful I am to all these readers for their tremendous support.
 Thank you all so very